spectrocloud/librarium/docs/docs-content/vm-management/create-manage-vm/create-manage-vm.md

 :::caution

-We recommend installing ``qemu-guest-agent`` to improve VM management.
-We also recommend installing Virtio drivers to ensure you can use the paravirtualized hardware properly.
+We recommend installing the QEMU guest agent to display additional details in Palette Virtual Machine Orchestrator.
+We also recommend installing VirtIO drivers to ensure you can use the paravirtualized hardware properly.

 :::